Jettngin/Jettngin.github.io/_projects/D&D.md

 layout: page
 title: Dungeons & Dragons
 description: Various projects completed in the persuit of a better tabletop experience!
-img: assets/img/D&D/DMScreen1.jpg
+img: assets/img/D&D/DMScreen.jpg
 importance: 3
 category: Personal Projects
 ---

-Dungeons & Dragons is a fascinating game of imagination and creativity that can be played with the barest of materials; however, that doesn't mean its not fun to have cool and interesting items play with!
-Here I've gathered some of my larger Dungeons & Dragons related projects that were created to improve with the playing experience.
+Dungeons & Dragons is a fascinating game of imagination and creativity that can be played with the barest of materials; however, that doesn't mean its not fun to have cool and interesting items to play with!
+Here I've gathered some of my larger Dungeons & Dragons related projects that were created to improve the playing experience.

-This dice storage and rolling space, one of my first D&D specific creations, was made form an old encyclopedia and popsicle sticks.
-The space for the dice and rolling area was created by cutting out sections of individual pages while the wood 'planks' were stained popsicle sticks glued to a fabric backing.
-Altogether these elements created a surprisingly sophisticated look.
+This 'dice book' storage and rolling space, one of my first D&D specific creations, was made form an old encyclopedia and popsicle sticks.
+The space for the dice and rolling area was created by cutting out sections of individual pages while the wood 'planks' are stained popsicle sticks glued to a fabric backing.
+Altogether these elements create a surprisingly sophisticated look.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">